MicrosoftDocs/ATADocs/ATPDocs/vpn-integration-install-step.md

   ![Configure Azure ATP VPN](./media/atp-vpn-radius.png)

-After this is enabled, all Azure ATP Standalone Sensors and Sensors listen on port 1813 for RADIUS accounting events.
+After this is enabled, all Azure ATP standalone sensors and sensors listen on port 1813 for RADIUS accounting events.

 Your setup is complete, and you can now see VPN activity in the users' profile page:

    ![VPN setup](./media/vpn-user.png)

-After the Azure ATP Standalone Sensor receives the VPN events and sends them to the Azure ATP cloud service for processing, it will be added to the user profile.
+After the Azure ATP Sensor receives the VPN events and sends them to the Azure ATP cloud service for processing, it will be added to the user profile.